 Peter Shakespeare, Road Haulage Association

-The maintenance of vehicles is a huge issue, especially when the shadow of corporate manslaughter looms over all fleet operators, large and small.
+Van maintenance is a huge issue, especially when the shadow of corporate manslaughter looms over all fleet operators, large and small.
 In a recent study by AXA – carried out among 300 businesses with vans – 45% weren’t even aware of the term ‘corporate manslaughter’.
 And, according to VOSA, the first-time MOT failure rate for vans is 50%, compared to just 5% for HGVs.

 “The issue of the roadworthiness of LCVs is a big issue.
 Up to 3.49 ton GVW vans can be driven on a car licence and currently require no operating licence,” says Peter Shakespeare from the Road Haulage Association.
 “Driven, often at high speed over long distances, heavy vans (2.8 to 3.49 tonnes) are used in the same way as heavy commercials and often pose a greater threat to road safety.”